How you can help at home: Research the origins of food with your child and build their social studies skills.

 How you can help at home: Make a homemade book with your child and build his reading and writing skills.

 What's better than reading Harry Potter?
 Visiting the magical world of Hogwarts with a group of friends.

-How you can help at home: In this math activity your child learns about proportion and ratios while following a recipe.
+How you can help at home: In this activity your child learns about different types of lines and makes a line drawing.

 Linking report cards to state standards is the newest report card trend.
 Here's why schools are doing it and what you can expect if your school makes the change.

 Check out these tips to help your child learn to love social studies.